 We all want the highest possible return on our investments with the least amount of risk.
 The question is how much return on your investments do you need and over what period to achieve your goals?
 Here is why it is so important.
 Investments that generate higher profits over time may give your portfolio higher volatility.
 It may not be a problem when your investment portfolio has time to recover from a downturn.
 The problem starts when you need to withdraw the money when the market is down.
 When you sell your investments low, you may not have enough capital left to recover from the downturn.
-We call it “sequence of returns” risk.
-Dial the portfolio volatility too high, and you may increase the risk of missing your goals due to it.
+We call it the “sequence of returns” risk.
+Dial the portfolio volatility too high, and you may increase the risk of missing your goals.
 Keep the volatility low, and you may not generate enough return to meet your goals.
-We start our process by understanding your goals to get portfolio performance you need to achieve them.
+We start our process by understanding your goals to get the portfolio performance you need to achieve them.

 How much volatility can you afford?